-Think about that for yourself and share what makes you happy with your students.
+Think about that for a moment and share what makes you happy with your students.

 Prompt: “Today we’re going to talk about happiness.
 Every day, things happen that make us smile, make us feel good or even make us laugh.
 By stopping to think about something that makes us happy, and writing it down or saying it loud, that’s called showing gratitude.

 What’s gratitude?
 Gratitude means being thankful and showing your appreciation for something.
 We’re going to practice exactly that today.